You are here:

 You will find more information here: “The link will open in a new window Swiss Implementation Guidelines QR-bill”.

-According to the FINMA Anti Money Laundering Ordinance, this is only required if the QR-bill is being paid at a Swiss Post branch.
+According to the FINMA Anti Money Laundering Ordinance, this is required if the QR-bill is being paid at a Swiss Post branch.

 We do, however, still recommend entering the full address.